 Over 100 books.
 10 months.
 Real ISBNs.
 Actual readers.
 Not a typo.

 Pre-AI-hype.
 One of the greatest game companies on the west coast.
-Up there with Sierra, Electronic arts, Capcom...
+Up there with Sierra, Electronic Arts, Capcom...

 The tool: Early AI language models.
 Primitive.
 Buggy.
 Hallucinated constantly.